HURRICANE VALLEY SINGLES CONFERENCE

 7:00 -11:00 am Rappelling @ Silver Rim Trailhead

 Come join us for an exciting rappelling adventure at Silver Rim in Leeds!
-Experience the thrill of descending scenic rock formations with all equipment provided.
+Experience the thrill of descending 60 foot scenic rock formations with all equipment provided.

 Details: